-After accessing the FTP site, go into the CDR\Images directory and locate the ISO file for your motherboard.
+After accessing the FTP site, go into the CDR_Images directory and locate the ISO file for your motherboard.
 Download this file to create a CD/DVD of the drivers and utilities it contains.
 (You may also use a utility to extract the ISO file if preferred.)

-After creating a CD/DVD with the ISO files, insert the disk into the CD/DVD drive on your system and the display shown in the image below should appear.
+After creating a CD/DVD with the ISO files, insert the disk into the CD/DVD drive on your system and the display shown in Figure B-1 should appear.